elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 The court instead considered whether the rights asserted by South Africa—specifically, the right of Palestinians “to be protected from acts of genocide, attempted genocide, direct and public incitement to commit genocide, complicity in genocide, and conspiracy to commit genocide” (paragraph #37)—are plausible.
 The word “plausible” appears 15 times in the decision text, always in the context of “rights asserted by South Africa,” never in the context of “genocide” or “ethnic cleansing.”
 In fact, the term “ethnic cleansing” does not appear at all in the decision text.
 Moreover, it is instructive that the court did not order a ceasefire as South Africa had requested.
 Instead, it instructed Israel to comply with the Genocide Convention, which Israel was already obligated to do as a party to the convention.
 If the court did find plausible genocide, as Ramachandra's letter claims, is it not unusual that it did not order an immediate ceasefire?
 Keep in mind also that the ICJ is capable of ordering such a ceasefire as it did against Russia in March 2022.

 Ramachandra appears unfamiliar with the actual text of the decision but the text is quite explicit about what it found to be plausible which has since been clarified beyond reasonable doubt by the former president of the ICJ who presided over the hearing.[^5]

+In a recent email, Ramachandra claimed that the ICC Prosecutor has "issued" arrest warrants against Netanyahu and the Israeli defense minister Gallant for war crimes.
+In reality, the prosecutor made an application for arrest warrants.
+The ICC has yet to make a final decision.
+In both the prosecutor's statement and the expert report that accompanied it, again, the word "genocide" is absent.

 ## Conclusion